By Valerie Kramer Davis

 • Set in the foothills of the Wasatch Mountains, the Red Butte Gardens and Arboretum is host to outdoor concerts and beautiful plant and floral exhibits.
 The natural area offers children’s activities, a hiking trail, and seasonal festivals.

 Editor’s Note: At the time of publication, the information listed above was correct.
-However, please be sure to verify this information before making plans to visit to ensure it has not changed.
+Unfortunately, The Bee Hive Tea Room has since closed.
+Please be sure to verify all information before making plans to visit to ensure it has not changed.